-For local government roads with stabilised layers up to 250mm the mixing and compaction process is carried out in one layer, that is full depth.
+For local government roads with stabilised layers up to 300mm the mixing and compaction process is carried out in one layer, that is full depth.
 The construction of multiple layers is uneconomical.

-The number of passes for lime stabilisation to obtain adequate mixing is based on the type of soil and experience by the contractor, and therefore, the number of passes needs to be noted in the schedule of rates.
+The number of passes for mixing lime to obtain adequate mixing is based on the type of soil and experience by the contractor, and therefore, the number of passes needs to be noted in the schedule of rates.

 All AustStab contractors work to a well planned and proven procedure based on their quality manual.
 Unfortunately, wet weather conditions, plant breakdown or other causes may prevent the binder from being uniformly incorporated into the pavement in accordance with the above procedure.
-A table is offered in the specification to determine the additional GP cement binder if hold ups occur.
-With slow setting binders, it is unlikely that additional binder is required and advice should be sought from the binder supplier.

 Mixing generally proceeds in lanes working from one side of the pavement to the other, without intervening lanes of unmixed material.
-Typically the overlap is 100 to 200mm and additional binder should not overlap beyond this region, as it may cause pavement cracking.
+Typically the overlap is 100 to 200 mm.
 Joints are deemed to be fresh when the pavement materials on both sides of the joint have been stabilised and compacted within the nominated working time.